 6 Things to Do Before Graduating College

-This list of things to do before graduating includes not only items of business, but also of pleasure.
-We want these last few weeks of college to be productive and rewarding.
-Let’s get started:
+This list of things to do before graduating includes items of business and pleasure.
+(We want these last few weeks of college to be both productive and rewarding!)

 1. Participate in everything.